stderr-enst/jobefficiency/episodes/03_schedulertools.md

 310002.exte+     extern             project_a          4  COMPLETED      0:0
 ```

+Using `sacct` with the `--jobs` flag is just another way to select which jobs
-Clearly this does not provide any information beyond what we already could
+we want more information about.
+In itself it does not provide any additional
-extract.
+information.
 To get more specific data we need to explicitly ask for the information
 we want.
 As SLURM collects a broad range of data about every job it is worth
 to evaluate what the most relevant items are.